dutchcoders/marija/README.md

 * multiple fields can be used as a node identifier
 * identifiers can be normalized through regular expressions
 * each unique datasource field has its own icon
-* indexes can be queried using regular Elasticsearch syntax
+* indexes can be queried using regular [Elasticsearch syntax](https://lucene.apache.org/core/2_9_4/queryparsersyntax.html)
 * a histogram view displays nodes on a time scale
 * select and delete nodes
 * select related nodes, deselect all but selected nodes
 * zoom and move nodes
 * navigate through selected data using the table view

-## Workspace

-Currently only one single workspace is supported.
+> **Note**: Currently only one single workspace is supported.
 The workspace is being stored in the local storage of your browser.
 Next versions will support loading and saving multiple workspaces.

 ## Todo